The Tales of Beedle the Bard: Public editions

 On 31 July 2008, it was announced The Tales of Beedle the Bard would also be made available for the public, in both standard and collector's editions.
-The book was published by Children's High Level Group and printed and distributed by Bloomsbury, Scholastic, and Amazon.com.
+The book was published by Children's High Level Group and printed and distributed by Bloomsbury, Scholastic, and Amazon.
 The decision was taken due to disappointment among Harry Potter fans after it had initially been announced a wide public release was not intended.

 Similarly to Fantastic Beasts and Where to Find Them and Quidditch Through the Ages (two other books mentioned in the Harry Potter novels that have also been printed) the standard and collector's editions of The Tales of Beedle the Bard feature commentary and footnotes from Albus Dumbledore, headmaster of Hogwarts and one of the main characters of the series.
 The standard edition also includes illustrations reproduced from the handwritten edition auctioned in December 2007 and the introduction by the author.
 The limited collector's edition features ten illustrations by J.K.
 Rowling not included in the standard edition or the original handcrafted edition, as well as an exclusive reproduction of J.K.
 Rowling's handwritten introduction, and other miscellaneous objects such as replica gemstones and an emerald ribbon.

 The book, released on 4 December 2008, was published in the United Kingdom and Canada by Bloomsbury, while the US edition was published by Scholastic, and the limited collector's edition of the book, available in all three countries, by Amazon.
 The limited edition retailed for £50 ($100, €100), and around 100,000 copies have been printed.
 The book has been translated into 28 languages.
 Profits from the sale of the book were offered to the Children's High Level Group.
 Initial sale estimates were roughly £4 million ($7.6 million, €4.7 million); as of January 2010 an estimated £11 million ($17 million, €13 million) were generated from sales for the charity.

 Synopsis

 Overview

-Rowling wrote five stories for the book.
-One, "The Warlock's Hairy Heart", is not mentioned in Harry Potter and the Deathly Hallows; three others, "The Wizard and the Hopping Pot", "The Fountain of Fair Fortune", and "Babbitty Rabbitty and her Cackling Stump", receive cursory attention.
-"The Tale of the Three Brothers" is the only story which is included entirely in The Deathly Hallows.
+The book compiles five stories by Rowling.
+"The Tale of the Three Brothers" first appeared in Deathly Hallows, while three others received cursory attention in the same novel: "The Wizard and the Hopping Pot", "The Fountain of Fair Fortune", and "Babbitty Rabbitty and her Cackling Stump".
+Only "The Warlock's Hairy Heart" was not previously mentioned in Deathly Hallows.